Planet Hugill blog

 The Genesis of Frankenstein, Robert's latest opera, is now available to view on Vimeo.

-Dominus illuminatio mea, Robert's motet will be premiere by London Concord Singers, conductor Jessica Norton, on 8 December 2016 at the Priory Church of the Order of St John, Clerkenwell.
+Dominus illuminatio mea, Robert's motet was premiered by London Concord Singers, conductor Jessica Norton, on 8 December 2016 at the Priory Church of the Order of St John, Clerkenwell.

 Robert will be giving pre-concert talks at Conway Hall, on 27 November 2016, 8 January 2017 and 12 February 2017.